marmstrong-Dev/WGU-C969-Final/README.md

 E.  Provide the ability to automatically adjust appointment times based on user time zones and daylight saving time.

 F.  Write exception controls to prevent each of the following.
 You may use the same mechanism of exception control more than once, but you must incorporate at least  two different customized mechanisms of exception control.
-1.>scheduling an appointment outside business hours 2.>scheduling overlapping appointments
+* scheduling an appointment outside business hours
+* scheduling overlapping appointments
-3.>entering nonexistent or invalid customer data 4.>entering an incorrect username and password
+* entering nonexistent or invalid customer data
+* entering an incorrect username and password

 G.  Write two or more lambda expressions to make your program more efficient, justifying the use of each lambda expression with an in-line comment.

 H.  Write code to provide reminders and alerts 15 minutes in advance of an appointment, based on the user’s log-in.

 I.    Provide the ability to generate each  of the following reports using the collection classes:
-1.>number of appointment types by month
+* number of appointment types by month
-2.>the schedule for each  consultant
+* the schedule for each  consultant
-3.>one additional report of your choice
+* one additional report of your choice

 J.  Provide the ability to track user activity by recording timestamps for user log-ins in a .txt file, using the collection classes.
 Each new record should be appended to the log file, if the file already exists.